LeadSimple/boring-service/README.md

 ### Errors

-* `SimpleService::ParameterRequired` is raised when a required parameter is not set on `call`
+* `BoringService::ParameterRequired` is raised when a required parameter is not set on `call`
-* `SimpleService::InvalidParameterValue` is raised when a given value's type does not match the type specified for the parameter
+* `BoringService::InvalidParameterValue` is raised when a given value's type does not match the type specified for the parameter
-* `SimpleService::UnknownParameter` is raised when using an undefined parameter
+* `BoringService::UnknownParameter` is raised when using an undefined parameter

-All these classes inherit from `SimpleService::ParameterError`, which inherits from `ArgumentError`.
+All these classes inherit from `BoringService::ParameterError`, which inherits from `ArgumentError`.

 ## Development